ammarasyad/FortniteCompanion/README.md

 * View BR profile, account creation date, and other hidden account info
 * View challenges
 * Replace daily challenges
+* Set party assist quest
-* View events and its leaderboard
+* View events and its leaderboard along with match history
 * View stats of yourself or other player’s, with playlist breakdown
-* View BR cosmetics/locker, with filtering, set/unset favorite, and marking as seen
+* Modify Locker, with filtering, set/unset favorite, and marking as seen
 * View BR Item Shop and purchase items, full display for unencrypted items
+* Set Support a Creator code (for now invalid codes can be set)
 * Change leaderboard privacy setting

 ## Permissions used